Hall–Héroult process: Independent discovery

 The Hall–Héroult process was invented independently and almost simultaneously in 1886 by the American chemist Charles Martin Hall and by the Frenchman Paul Héroult—both 22 years old.
 Some authors claim Hall was assisted by his sister Julia Brainerd Hall; however, the extent to which she was involved has been disputed.
 In 1888, Hall opened the first large-scale aluminium production plant in Pittsburgh.
 It later became the Alcoa corporation.

 In 1997, the Hall–Héroult process was designated a National Historic Chemical Landmark by the American Chemical Society in recognition of the importance of the process in the commercialization of aluminum.

 Economic impact

 Aluminium produced via the Hall–Héroult process, in combination with cheaper electric power, helped make aluminium (and incidentally magnesium) an inexpensive commodity rather than a precious metal.

 This, in turn, helped make it possible for pioneers like Hugo Junkers to utilize aluminium and aluminium-magnesium alloys to make items like metal airplanes by the thousands, or Howard Lund to make aluminium fishing boats.
 In 2012 it was estimated that 12.7 tons of CO2 emissions are generated per ton of aluminium produced.

+In the 20th and 21st century the aluminum industry due to its large-scale requirements for cheap electricity has often been sited in locations where such electricity is available.
+For example Iceland, a country with no notable bauxite reserves and a population of less than half a million, is the world's twelfth largest aluminum producer due to the availability of cheap and plentiful electricity, particularly hydropower.
+Similarly Aluminerie Alouette in Sept-Îles, Quebec is dependent for its electricity needs on the 5,428 MW Churchill Falls Generating Station operated by Churchill Falls (Labrador) Corporation Limited.
+The company town of Kitimat in British Columbia was built by Alcan to meet the growing demand for aluminum in the postwar era.
+It makes use of the Kenney Dam built to power the smelters.
+The Tiwai Point Aluminium Smelter on the South Island of New Zealand consumes some 570 MW of electricity, most of which is supplied by nearby Manapōuri Power Station.
+This amounts to around a third of the electricity demand of South Island and 13% of that of the entirety of New Zealand.
+Borssele Nuclear Power Station was built primarily to supply electricity to an aluminum smelter operated by French Pechiney at the time.